Boston Ferns are a great non-toxic and fast-growing plant so perfect to have around the home.

 Remove the runners from the mother plant

-To propagate your Boston Fern using runners, you’ll want to remove the runners from the plant at the closest possible point to the plant.
+Remove the runners from the plant at the closest possible point to the plant.
 Make sure the cutting includes a little section of the root system as this will significantly increase success.

 Place the runners in potting mix

 Choose a good size pot and fill with fresh, high-quality draining mix.
 Next, bury the root system into the soil and lay out the runner on top of the pot.
-You need to make sure that the runner is coming into contact with the soil at several points as this is where roots will form and your new Boston Fern plant will begin.
+You need to make sure that the runner is coming into contact with the soil at several points as this is where roots will form and your new Boston Fern will begin.

 Keep the potting mix moist